NEMSLinux/nems-docs/basic/faq.rst

 Why does NEMS Linux "call home" so much?
 ----------------------------------------

-If you're running a custom  server or monitoring lookups, you'll see a lot of requests for nemslinux.com.
-If you've enabled NEMS Check-In, NEMS will do a lookup for nemslinux.com every 5 minutes.
+If you're running a custom DNS server or monitoring DNS lookups, you'll see a lot of requests for nemslinux.com.
+If you've enabled NEMS Check-In, NEMS will do a DNS lookup for nemslinux.com every 5 minutes.
 That's 288 requests per day.
 Then, there is the *nems-info online* command, which pings nemslinux.com to simply determine if you have an Internet connection.
 This is required every time NEMS Linux runs a command that requires Internet connectivity.
 It checks for that connection first, and if successful, it resumes.
 Else, it does not go through with the command since no Internet connection is detected.
 This is probably where you're seeing the most lookups.
-Then, there's  requests, such as when it checks to see if you are authenticated with the NEMS Cloud Services server, which will occur at various times depending on what checks are occurring and what you are doing (E.G., if you open NEMS SST, it will immediately
+Then, there are API requests, such as when it checks to see if you are authenticated with the NEMS Cloud Services server, which will occur at various times depending on what checks are occurring and what you are doing (E.G., if you open NEMS SST, it will immediately